Muscles Engaged On The Treadmill

 2. Running Techniques: To work on running techniques, focus on activities like high knees, butt kicks, or hill sprints on the treadmill.
 These help improve running form and activate various leg muscles.

-3. Using Hand Weights: Utilizing hand weights during your treadmill workout can engage your upper body muscles, particularly the biceps and shoulders.
+3. Using Hand Weights: Utilising hand weights during your treadmill workout can engage your upper body muscles, particularly the biceps and shoulders.
 Be cautious and start with light weights to avoid strain and ensure safety.

 1. Cross-Training: Incorporate other forms of exercise like cycling, swimming, or strength training to work different muscle groups and reduce overuse injuries.